-NOTE: The key fob may not be able to be detected by the vehicle Keyless Enter-N-Go system if it is located next to a mobile phone, laptop or other electronic device; these devices may block the key fob's wireless signal and prevent the Keyless Enter-N-Go system from starting the vehicle.
+The key fob may not be able to be detected by the vehicle Keyless Enter-N-Go system if it is located next to a mobile phone, laptop or other electronic device; these devices may block the key fob's wireless signal and prevent the Keyless Enter-N-Go system from starting the vehicle.

-Power Door Lock Switch
+Power Door Lock Switches

-If you push the power door lock switch while the key fob is in the ignition, and any front door is open, the power locks will not operate.
+While in the ACC or ON/RUN positions, if you push the power door lock switch, and any front door is open, the power locks will not operate.
 This prevents you from accidentally locking your key fob in the vehicle.
 Removing the key fob or closing the door will allow the locks to operate.
 A chime will sound if the key fob is in the ignition switch and a door is open, as a reminder to remove the key fob.